SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 type aliases, and even other structure, class, and enumeration declarations.
 Structure declarations can't contain destructor or protocol declarations.
-For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.
+For a discussion and several examples of structures that include various kinds of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

 Structure types can adopt any number of protocols,